 In 2012, the United Way of Posey County celebrated its 50th anniversary.
 At the campaign kickoff breakfast, members of the Board of Directors provided, cooked, and served breakfast to campaign volunteers to thank them for years of service.
 On October 13, 2012, under the direction of Keith Spurgeon, there was a Variety Show which featured 16 local acts and was free to the community to thank them for their years of support.
 CGB sponsored the event and almost 300 attended.

 Currently, the United Way of Posey County has a board of directors of 23 members and 3 active-voting Ex Officio Directors.
 Each director serves for a three-year term and may serve three consecutive terms.
 The United Way has 5 officers, each of whom serves for a one-year term.
 There are also several past-presidents who remain involved.

 The United Way of Posey County funds 16 agencies in 2023, as well as 2-1-1 for Posey County.
 During a campaign, about 150 volunteers will be involved.

 In the past 38 years, the United Way campaign results have gone from about $60,000 to more than $727,000 in 2014.
 The United Way of Posey County does try to maintain a reserve of about 2 to 3 months worth of total allocation amounts to agencies.

-Chris Spurgeon is the 2021 president of the United Way of Posey County and Keely Winiger is our Executive Director.
+Joe Crissup is the 2022 president of the United Way of Posey County and Keely Winiger is our Executive Director.